Event on 01 May, 2021

 He was an interesting speaker and provided a thorough, informative, and detailed talk, demonstrating significant experience and a broad knowledge of the topic.

-Members can access a written summary of his talk, as well as the slides from his presentation, in Member Resources.
-The video will be uploaded soon.
+Members can access a written summary of his talk, the video, as well as the slides from his presentation, in Member Resources.

 - General information on mould from SA Health.

 - The Centers for Disease Control and Prevention (CDC) in the United States has provided a comprehensive guide to understanding and dealing with mould problems.

 - Report on the Inquiry into Biotoxin-related Illnesses in Australia, Parliament of the Commonwealth of Australia, October 2018.